getty-zig/getty.so/pages/contributing/index.md

 ## Pull Requests

-- Please follow our [Coding Style](/coding-style) whenever contributing code.
+- Please follow our [Style Guide](/style-guide) whenever contributing code.

 - Before submitting a PR, please test your changes and ensure that the test suite passes locally.